 Task 5 - Guidelines development.
 Guidelines have been drawn up aimed at the application, on a territorial scale, of those agronomic practices that are able to reduce shallow landslide hazard in steep vineyards.
-The most successful results obtained in this research will be integrated into rural policies of the involved municipalities.
+The most successful results obtained in this research has been integrated into rural policies of the involved municipalities.
+2 workshops were organized in the Oltrepo Pavese pilot site involving citizens and stakeholders in order to illustrate the results of the project.